isaiahstjohn/public/moonmonster/README.md

 # Moon Monster
-[Moon Monster](https://themoon.monster) is a simple HTML5 Canvas app that shows how the phases of the Moon will change over time.
+[Moon Monster](https://themoon.monster) is a simple HTML5 Canvas app I created that shows how the phases of the Moon will change over time.
 It has no dependencies.

 ## How it works